pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/nginx.markdown

 Forward ports 443 and 80 to your server on your router.
 Do not forward port 8123.

-### 9. Configure Home Assistant
+### 9. Configure Open Peer Power

-Home Assistant is still available without using the NGINX proxy.
+ Open Peer Power is still available without using the NGINX proxy.
 Restricting it to only listen to `127.0.0.1` will forbid direct accesses.
-Also, Home Assistant should be told to trust headers coming from the NGINX proxy only.
+Also, Open Peer Power should be told to trust headers coming from the NGINX proxy only.
 Otherwise, incoming requests will always come from `127.0.0.1` and not the real IP address.

 On your `configuration.yaml` file, edit the `http` component.